-CMSIS-RTOS2 provides generic RTOS interfaces for devices based on the Arm® Cortex® microprocessor, and provides a standardized API for software components that require RTOS functionality.
+The CMSIS-RTOS2 component provides generic RTOS interfaces for devices that are based on the Arm® Cortex® microprocessor.
+The component also provides a standardized API for software components that require RTOS functionality.
 Using a standardized API moves the decision about which RTOS to use to a later stage in the design process and offers more flexibility.
 For more information, see the CMSIS-RTOS2 documentation.